ruggeri/tech-notes/databases/inverted-index.md

-* So you have words that point to buckets of document ids.
+* So you have words that point to list of document ids.
+    * Typically sorted ascending.
+Allows good compression by difference encoding.
+    * Typically just do an intersection.
+    * For a conjunctive query, you might start with the least common term.
+    * This might actually be fast if you combined unrolled linked list with a skip list.
+    * In fact, I think Postgres GIN index uses a "postings tree", which is just a b-tree.
+This probably improves intersection.
 * Typically we want to ignore stop words and do stemming.
 * To rank, you may take the greatest number of matches.
     * A common measure is *tf-idf*: *term-frequency inverse-document